cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 --- abstract
 This document describes an upload extension to the Distributed Aggregation Protocol for Privacy Preserving Measurement
 {{!DAP=I-D.draft-ietf-ppm-dap-04}}.
-The extension contains a Rate-Limited Blind RSA token as defined in
+The extension contains a Privacy Pass token as defined in
-{{!RLT=I-D.draft-ietf-privacypass-rate-limit-tokens-01}}, which allows
+{{!PPARCH=I-D.draft-ietf-privacypass-architecture-13}}, which allows
-Aggregators to verify a DAP report is from a client which has been authenticated and rate-limited, without learning the client's identity, to protect against Sybil attacks.
+Aggregators to verify a DAP report is from a client which has been authenticated and optionally rate-limited, without learning the client's identity, to protect against Sybil attacks.

 --- middle